omahs/Paprika/docs/design.md

 ### A contract with a huge storage

-Let's consider another contract `0xCD`, deployed but wit ha lot of storage cells (thousands to millions)
+Let's consider another contract `0xCD`, deployed but with a lot of storage cells (thousands to millions)

 1. address: `0xCD`
 1. balance: `0123`